Infinite reduced words and the Tits boundary of a Coxeter group: The limit weak order and the topology of the Tits boundary

-We first discuss walls in $X$.
+In this section we use boundaries of walls to define an equivalence relation $\sim$ on $\bTX$, with $C(\xi)$ denoting the equivalence class of $\xi \in \bTX$, and we establish some properties of this partition.
+The separation properties of walls and their boundaries will be crucial in this work, and so we include a careful discussion of these topics before defining the relation $\sim$ in Definition~\ref{d:Cxi}.
+We then define various inversion sets and relate them to $\sim$ (see in particular Proposition~\ref{p:infinite}).
+We will use many results from this section in proving our main results.

 A \emph{wall} in $X$ is by definition the fixed set of a reflection $r \in W$.
 Each wall $M = \Fix(r)$ is a closed, convex subcomplex of $X$, which determines two closed half-spaces $M^+$ and $M^-$ of $X$ such that $M = M^+ \cap M^-$ and the reflection $r$ interchanges $M^+$ and $M^-$.
 The half-space $M^+$ is by definition that containing the point $0$.
 The collection of walls in $X$ is locally finite, and the maximum number of walls intersecting at any point of $X$ is bounded by the maximum size of a subset $T \subset S$ for which $W_T$ is finite.

 We will say that two points $x, y \in X$ are on \emph{opposite sides} of a wall $M$ if $x \in M^+ \setminus M$ and $y \in M^- \setminus M$, or vice versa.
 We then say that a wall $M$ \emph{separates} two points $x, y \in X$ if $x$ and $y$ are on opposite sides of $M$, so in particular neither $x$ nor $y$ is in $M$.
 By the local structure of walls, if $M$ separates $x$ and $y$ then the geodesic segment $[x,y]$ intersects $M$ in a single point.
 Given $x, y \in X$, we denote by $\Mxy$ the set of walls which separate $x$ and $y$.